 Film making takes place in the studios and backlots of Warner Brothers in Hollywood where some cap wearing director in a fold out chair yells action through a megaphone.
 That is the quintessential understanding of what film making is.
 But at some point people discovered that you could tell a story without having to film anything.
 You could instead find an image or a reel of archive or stock footage and present that as the filmic experience.
-But to what extent are audiences willing to accept some borrowed film reel as legitimate film making?
+But to what extent are audiences willing to accept a borrowed film reel as legitimate film making?

 Ken Burns is a director so intrinsically linked to the practice that the effect of smooth movement over a still image, using a rostrum camera back in the day, is named after him.
 The comedy show Big Train (1998) even had a sketch about a rostrum cameraman driven mad by always being overshadowed by BBC rostrum cameraman Ken Morse and ends up trying to sell videos to tourists by forcing them under his rostrum camera.